Workplace first aid requirements

 First Aid & CPR California

-What the law requires in First Aid & CPR California
+What the law requires in California

-First Aid & CPR California operates its own occupational safety and health program covering both private and public sector workers.
+California operates its own occupational safety and health program covering both private and public sector workers.

 Training requirements

-Our online and blended CPR and first aid courses are designed to meet or exceed these training standards.
+Our online CPR and first aid courses are designed to meet or exceed these training standards.
 Our curriculum follows the latest ILCOR 2025 guidelines — the same international evidence base that informs OSHA and state requirements.

 Why it matters